Niels-Vullings/RsienaTwoStep/README.md

 ------------------------------------------------------------------------

-# GOAL
+# 1. GOAL

-The goal of `RsienaTwoStep` is to provide a method to asses the extent to which results obtained by `RSiena::siena07` depend on the validity of the ministep assumption.
+The goal of `RsienaTwoStep` is to provide a method to asses the extent to which results obtained by `RSiena::siena07` depend on the validity of the **ministep** assumption.

-A crucial assumption of the SAOM as implemented in RSiena is the ‘ministep’: only one actor at the time is allowed to make one tie-change.
+A crucial assumption of the SAOM as implemented in RSiena is the **ministep**: only one actor at the time is allowed to make one tie-change.
 This package aims to provide a method to asses the extent to which results obtained by RSiena hinge on this crucial ministep assumption.
-It does so by simulating the evolution of networks by allowing two actors to make decisions on tie-changes simultaneously.
+It does so by simulating the evolution of networks by allowing **twosteps** - two actors are allowed to make one tie-change simultaneously - and by allowing **simsteps** - one actor is allowed to make two tie-changes simultaneously.

+## 1.1.
+Twostep

-Depending on the precise implementation of the two-step procedure, allowing for twosteps can be interpreted simply as:
+Depending on the precise implementation of the twostep procedure, allowing for twosteps can be interpreted simply as:
 - allowing for **simultaneity**: when two actors are picked at random to simultaneously make a ministep;